AlvFolgado/alvfolgado.github.io/_posts/2017-06-10-phpcommandiargumenti.md

 [...]
 ```

 On the other hand, an Argument Injection is different; it is triggered when an attacker injects arguments/parameters to the Executable called by these functions.
-When Strings from an uncontrolled user Input Source prevent the attacker from injecting shell special characters,  but only spaces.
-Using spaces, the attacker can forge a special string that will add arguments, parameters, or new options to the target used executable,changing the behaviour of it.
+This situation happens when the user input is being filtered to escape only shell special characters,or is not possible to inject them, but the injection of spaces is totally possible.
+By using spaces, an attacker can forge a malicious string that adds arguments, parameters, or new options to the target executable, effectively amending its behaviour.

 ```php
 $escapedUserInput = escapeshellcmd($userInput);